-6.3.1 Evaluation Criteria The assignment of annual evaluation scores in each of the three areas of faculty assessment should be done in a manner that is as consistent and as objective as possible.
-Toward that goal the following descriptions of each level of achievement are intended to provide guidance for all faculty, chairs and administrators involved in the assessment process.
+6.3.1 Evaluation Criteria The assignment of annual evaluation ratings in each of the three areas of faculty assessment should be done in a manner that is as consistent and as objective as possible.
+Toward that goal, the following descriptions of each level of achievement are intended to provide guidance for all faculty, chairs, and administrators involved in the assessment process.
 The examples of the types of evidence of achievement provided here are not meant to be considered comprehensive and are not limited to the examples provided.
-It is also not expected that a particular merit score requires that a faculty member accomplish all of the examples provided within each category, but rather show a set of achievements consistent with these descriptions.
+It is also not expected that a particular performance rating requires that a faculty member accomplish all of the examples provided within each category, but rather show a set of achievements consistent with these descriptions.
+Evaluators are also urged to consider the impact of implicit bias.
+For example, research shows that student evaluations of faculty can be affected by gender and/or race.